cloudmesh-community/sp20-516-252/chapter/ai-ibm-watson-machinelearning.md

 ## Pricing

-For United States, there are three pricing plans: Lite , Standard and Professional.
+In terms of the region of the United States, there are three pricing plans: Lite , Standard and Professional.

  - Lite - Free of Charge